Bosnia's Tide Of Human Misery

 Left: The Kafedzic family on the day they were granted New Zealand citizenship five years after being scattered throughout Europe.

 Left: Nadja Kafedzic with her son Luca.
-She now lives in New Zealand with her daughter Romana.

 In May 2011, Hana Schofield and her sister Atka Reid published Goodbye Sararajevo (Bloomsbury Publishing), an excellent and touching personal account of the Balkan wars and in particular the consequences, for them and the rest of their large family, of the war in Bosnia.
 Their Goodbye Sarajevo web site says: